SelfJudge: Faster Speculative Decoding via Self-Supervised Judge Verification: Experiment

 We train two versions of the AutoJudge verifier: AutoJudge and AutoJudge$_+$.
 Specifically, AutoJudge generates token labels based on the importance of each token to the final answer, using the training split of the GSM8K and LiveCodeBench datasets.
 While AutoJudge can assess token importance by checking whether a token replacement preserves the correctness on math and coding problems, this approach has limited applicability to open-ended NLP tasks.
 To address this limitation, we implement AutoJudge$_+$ by combining an LLMs-as-Judges framework~\citep{li2024llmsasjudgescomprehensivesurveyllmbased} with AutoJudge.
 Specifically, we incorporate the instruction tuning dataset, Dolly15K, which encompasses diverse categories such as summarization, creative writing, and question answering.
 We train the verifier to act as a judge, asking it to determine if the original response and the token-substituted response are semantically equivalent.

 \textbf{Implementation Details.} To set the threshold $\tau$ for semantic preservation labeling of~\proposed, we use 100 sampled queries from GSM8K.
 In this math task, AutoJudge has identified ground-truth important tokens (i.e., tokens whose replacement changes the final answer).
-Specifically, we set $\tau=\textsf{quantile}(\textit{semantic preservation scores of unacceptable tokens determined by AutoJudge}, 0.1)$ to ensure that all tokens rejected by AutoJudge are also rejected by~\proposed.
+Specifically, we set $\tau=$ \textsf{quantile}(\textit{semantic preservation scores of unacceptable tokens determined by AutoJudge}, 0.1) to ensure that all tokens rejected by AutoJudge are also rejected by~\proposed.
 This conservative threshold guarantees high recall for answer-critical tokens of our method.
 Based on the established threshold $\tau$,~\proposed~generates token labels for full training data.
 The suffix length for computing semantic preservation score is set to 20.
 For reproducibility, we set the temperature of the target model to 0 in all experiments.
-We used NVIDIA V100 GPUs for all experiments.